 This breast lift technique has been around for many years.
 The incision is placed around the areola, down to the mid breast crease and horizontally along the breast crease.
 This is called the anchor incision because of the resemblance to a boat anchor.
 While the lollipop mastopexy technique is becoming more popular, the anchor breast lift is the gold standard that is still popular today.
 Advantages to the anchor technique are improved shape immediately after surgery.

-Through the surgical incisions, Dr. Landon lifts and reshapes the underlying breast tissue to move the breast mound higher up on the chest wall.
+Through the surgical incisions for a breast lift Tampa specialist Dr. Landon lifts and reshapes the underlying breast tissue to move the breast mound higher up on the chest wall.
 He also repositions the nipple and areola higher on the breast mound so that it is in a more natural, youthful position, and he may reduce the size of excessively large areolas if necessary.
 Dr. Landon removes excess skin and tightens the remaining skin more firmly over the relocated breast mound.

 Dr. Landon has extensive experience in breast reconstruction as a board-certified Tampa plastic surgeon.
 He never rushes the surgical process and takes considerable care and attention to detail to ensure the patient is satisfied by the final Mastopexy before and after results.
 You are in good hands with the team of RN’s at Landon Plastic Surgery that assists in our private, state-of-the-art operating theatre — all of whom are ACLS certified with a combined hospital experience of 60 years.